usable-tools/usable-tools/content/coc.md

 **USABLE succeeds as a program by bringing varied lived experiences and voices to the forefront of a global discussion.
 As such, we expect all attendees to be respectful of others, appreciate differences of opinion, and to communicate clearly.**

-All attendees, speakers, sponsors and volunteers at USABLE hosted events (including the UXForum, its side events, and USABLE trainings and workshops) are required to agree with the following code of conduct.
+All attendees, speakers, sponsors, and volunteers at USABLE hosted events (including the UXForum, Organizational Security Village, USABLE trainings and workshops, and all side events) are required to agree with the following code of conduct.
 Organizers will enforce this code throughout the event.
 We expect cooperation from all participants to help ensure a safe  environment for everybody.

 Any violations may be brought to the event organizers directly or via email to *support@usable.tools* .
 PGP encryption is supported, please encrypt to [Ashley Fowler](mailto:afowler@internews.org) and/or [Jon Camfield](https://pgp.mit.edu/pks/lookup?op=vindex&search=0xA998959FF926BF8B).
-Conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
+At in-person events, conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.

 ## Sharing and Privacy Policies

-The event will set ground rules collaboratively to manage private information throughout the event, which will include guidelines on social media, photos, and sharing information from the UXForum.
-The UXForum will be creating public resources, and there will be public-facing events held in conjunction with the Forum which are not mandatory.
+The event will set ground rules collaboratively to manage private information throughout the event, which will include guidelines on social media, photos, and sharing information.

+*The UXForum will be creating public resources, and there will be public-facing events held in conjunction with the Forum which are not mandatory.

 ## Anti-Harassment policy

-The conference is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, pregnancy/maternity status, marriage/civil partnership status, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices. <!--unless you use vim ;) -->
+All USABLE hosted events are dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, pregnancy/maternity status, marriage/civil partnership status, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices. <!--unless you use vim ;) -->

 ### Unacceptable Behavior